OVA SPRING 2026 REGISTRATION NOW OPEN

 Making (kid-harvested) tea from our forest findings

-1:30pm Closing Circle and Free Play
+1:30pm Closing Circle, Hike Back, and Free Play

 Sharing and Gratitude Practice